-Bus #6 departs Spullersee from Lech only a few times a day.
+Bus #6 departs from Spullersee to Lech only a few times a day.
 In Summer 2021, the timetable (local bus) is as follows:

 The bus drives down the scenic Spulleralpe, stopping at Dalaaser Staffel, Abzweigung, Älpele, Zug Kirchle, on the way back to Rüfiplatz, Lech.